 Pushing your files to GitHub will automatically trigger continuous integration (CI) using GitHub Actions.
 The CI will automatically perform a number of checks outlined here.
 You can see the CI process running in GitHub Actions by navigating to the Actions tab in your GitHub repo.

 After pushing your files, GitHub will rebuild your docs automatically.
 You can view the status of your doc build by going to your repository settings and finding the GitHub Pages section under options.
-When GitHub is in the process of bulding your pages, it will look like this:
+When GitHub is in the process of building your pages, it will look like this:

 When the page is finished being built, the color and status message will change to look like this: